Wishing their readers Merry Christmas! Happy Hanukkah! Happy Kwanzaa!

 I am a different person than I was in 2010.

 I would maybe even say a better person.

 I don’t think that comes from blogging alone, probably aging as well.

-But blogging has brought me a confidence I didn’t possess five years ago.
+But blogging has brought me the confidence I didn’t possess five years ago.

 I don’t care about the little things as much as I did back then.